10 Best Things to Do in Kirkenes, Norway (+ Top Experiences!)

 Bugøynes is actually called Pikku-Suomi, or ‘Little Finland’.

-During the 19th century, it was populated by Finnish immigrants and you can see traces of that even here today.
-While only 200 people live in the community, I found it actually quite a thriving little place!
+During the 19th century, it was populated by Finnish immigrants, and you can see traces of that even here today.
+While only 200 people live in the community, I found it to be quite a thriving little place!

 If you’re looking to visit, there is a guesthouse in the center of town, a sauna (that takes you right down to the beach!), a bistro, a pub, and a beautiful chapel.